CMU-Vis-2022/maps.github.io/README.md

 ## Work

 The work on this project was evenly split among the four members, and all four members met in person weekly to work on the project together.
-While each members specified in different areas, all members contributed to every given individual component of the project.
+While each member specified in different areas, all members contributed to every given individual component of the project.
 Team member specializations are as follows: \
 **Siqing**: Research, Draft, Report \
 **Schuyler**: Research, Draft, Technology \
 **Gary**: Technology, Report \